 Stretch mesh fabric refers to a family of fabrics with an open, net-like structure that also have elasticity.
-These materials range from highly supportive power mesh to delicate tulle netting, and they’re used in everything from sportswear to bridal veils.
-In this guide, we’ll explore the types of stretch mesh (comparing power mesh vs. regular tulle), explain why mesh is essential for activewear ventilation, share sewing tips for handling sheer/slippery mesh fabrics, and highlight the best uses for stretch mesh (from lingerie and legging inserts to linings).
+These materials range from highly supportive power mesh to delicate tulle netting, and they're used in everything from sportswear to bridal veils.
+For a broader foundation on stretch fabric properties before diving in, explore our stretch fabric types page or browse our full fabric guides hub.

 Types of Stretch Mesh: Power Mesh vs. Regular Tulle

 Power Mesh: Power mesh (also called stretch mesh or power net) is a lightweight yet strong mesh fabric made with elastic fibers (usually a nylon or polyester base blended with spandex).
 The added spandex gives it significant 4-way stretch and recovery, meaning it can stretch both widthwise and lengthwise and spring back to its original shape.
-This material is sheer and breathable due to its tiny holes, but it’s also remarkably supportive.
-Power mesh is known for providing gentle compression and support, which is why it’s commonly used in garments that need to be flexible yet sturdy.
-For example, quality power mesh can retain its shape and elasticity even after repeated stretching, making it ideal for sportswear or lingerie that shouldn’t sag.
-The construction of power mesh (often a warp-knit structure) interlocks many yarns, giving it durability and a firm stretch.
-In practice, “power mesh” fabrics often have around 10–20% spandex, yielding moderate compression and a resilient, form-fitting quality.
-This distinguishes them from basic meshes that might be purely decorative.
+Power mesh fabrics often have around 10–20% spandex, yielding moderate compression and a resilient, form-fitting quality.
+Our nylon-spandex fabric guide covers how nylon-spandex constructions achieve the combination of smooth hand feel, strength, and 4-way stretch that defines quality power mesh.
+Our fabric weight guide covers how GSM affects compression, breathability, and support across all common power mesh and power net constructions.

 Regular Tulle: Tulle is a fine mesh fabric best known for its use in tutus, wedding veils, and other fashion applications where a lightweight, airy look is desired.
 Unlike power mesh, regular tulle usually has little to no stretch.
-Traditional tulle is often made from nylon, polyester, or even silk, woven/knit into a very fine net.
-It gets its stiffness from the tightly structured yarns and has a delicate, filmy drape.
-Tulle is typically very sheer and fragile – it can tear or snag easily if not handled gently.
-Because standard tulle contains no spandex, it does not recover or stretch much (aside from a slight mechanical give or a bias stretch).
-In lingerie terminology, you may encounter “bra tulle,” which is a stronger, slightly stretchy mesh (up to ~20% stretch in one direction) used to add stability in bra cups or panels.
-But this is still far less elastic than power mesh.
+Because standard tulle contains no spandex, it does not recover or stretch much.
 In summary, power mesh vs. tulle comes down to stretch and support: power mesh is a sheer stretch fabric that offers elasticity and support, whereas regular tulle is a sheer netting that is stiff and non-stretch, used for structure or decoration rather than compression.
-Both have an open mesh look, but their functional differences mean they serve very different purposes in sewing.
+Our stretch fabric types page covers how to compare stretch percentages and recovery ratings across all common mesh constructions.

 Why Stretch Mesh is Essential for Activewear Ventilation

-One of the key benefits of any mesh fabric is breathability, and this makes stretch mesh fabrics indispensable for activewear.
-During exercise, the body generates a lot of heat and perspiration.
-Breathable mesh panels or linings in athletic apparel help manage this by allowing airflow and moisture management.
-The net-like structure of stretch mesh permits superior air circulation, letting excess heat escape and cooler air enter to ventilate the wearer’s skin.
-At the same time, technical mesh fabrics made from fibers like polyester are often designed to wick moisture away from the body.
-Sweat can pass through the mesh or be spread across its surface to evaporate quickly, which helps keep the wearer dry and comfortable.
-This combination of airflow and fast drying prevents the overheating, stickiness, and chafing that would otherwise occur if sweat is trapped against the skin.
+The net-like structure of stretch mesh permits superior air circulation, letting excess heat escape and cooler air enter to ventilate the wearer's skin.
+Technical mesh fabrics made from fibers like polyester are often designed to wick moisture away from the body.
+Sweat can pass through the mesh or be spread across its surface to evaporate quickly.
+Our activewear fabric guide covers moisture-wicking and breathability ratings across all common mesh lining constructions for athletic applications.

-Because of these properties, stretch mesh is a standard feature in high-performance sports clothing.
-Designers strategically place mesh ventilation panels in areas prone to sweat – for example, the underarms of jackets, the upper back of shirts, or behind the knees of leggings.
-These panels are often made of power mesh or similar sheer stretch fabric to increase airflow without compromising the garment’s fit.
-For instance, many leggings and running tights include power mesh inserts behind the knees or along the thighs; these stretchy mesh panels cool the athlete by releasing heat while also adding a stylish sheer detail to the design.
-Stretch mesh is also commonly used as an activewear lining.
-A lot of running shorts have an inner brief made of lightweight mesh, and workout tops or jackets may be lined with mesh on the inside.
-Such linings provide a breathable layer that helps with sweat management and can add a bit of support or structure (for example, a mesh liner in shorts can replace a separate undergarment by providing coverage and airflow).
-In summary, without stretch mesh fabrics, modern sportswear would lack the ventilation needed to keep athletes cool, dry, and performing their best.
-Mesh’s ability to maintain a stable body temperature and comfort level is the reason it has become a non-negotiable standard in performance apparel.
+Designers strategically place mesh ventilation panels in areas prone to sweat – the underarms of jackets, the upper back of shirts, or behind the knees of leggings.
+Many leggings and running tights include power mesh inserts behind the knees or along the thighs; these stretchy mesh panels cool the athlete by releasing heat while also adding a stylish sheer detail to the design.
+Stretch mesh is also commonly used as an activewear lining – running shorts have an inner brief made of lightweight mesh, and workout tops or jackets may be lined with mesh on the inside.

 Sewing Tips: Handling Sheer and Slippery Fabrics

-- Use the Right Needle: Equip your sewing machine with a ballpoint or stretch needle when working with mesh.
-These needles have a rounded tip that slides between the fibers instead of piercing through them, which prevents snags or runs in the delicate mesh.
+Use the Right Needle: Equip your sewing machine with a ballpoint or stretch needle when working with mesh.
 A fine needle size (70/10 or 80/12) is ideal for lightweight power mesh or tulle.
 The goal is to avoid creating holes or laddering in the net fabric, and a ballpoint needle will ensure clean, uninterrupted stitches.

-- Choose a Strong, Matching Thread: Because mesh fabrics stretch and bear tension, use a polyester thread or a thread that matches the fiber content of your fabric for the seams.
-Polyester thread has excellent strength and a bit of give, so it won’t snap when the mesh stretches.
+Choose a Strong, Matching Thread: Use a polyester thread or a thread that matches the fiber content of your fabric.
+Polyester thread has excellent strength and a bit of give, so it won't snap when the mesh stretches.
 Avoid cotton thread (which has no stretch and can break on elastic fabrics).
-A thread in a color close to your fabric will blend into sheer mesh, but you can also use a contrasting color if you want the stitching to be a design feature.

-- Set Up Your Machine for Success: Stretch mesh can get pulled into the throat plate of the sewing machine due to its openness.
-To prevent this, you can place a strip of tissue paper or tear-away stabilizer under the seam area as you start sewing – this support layer will keep the mesh from being sucked down into the machine and can be torn away after stitching.
-Also, if your machine allows, reduce the presser foot pressure slightly so the foot doesn’t press too hard and stretch the fabric as you sew.
+Set Up Your Machine for Success: Place a strip of tissue paper or tear-away stabilizer under the seam area as you start sewing to keep the mesh from being sucked down into the machine.
 Using a walking foot attachment can further help feed slippery mesh evenly.
-These adjustments ensure the mesh feeds smoothly and doesn’t stretch out or pucker while stitching.

 Best Uses: Lingerie, Legging Inserts, and Linings

-- Lingerie and Shapewear: Power mesh is a staple in lingerie design.
+Lingerie and Shapewear: Power mesh is a staple in lingerie design.
 Its combination of sheerness and support makes it perfect for things like bra bands, girdles, corsets, and bodysuits.
-For example, many bra backs and side panels are made from power net (a heavier variant of power mesh) to provide a firm yet flexible hold.
-Unlike non-stretch fabrics, mesh in a bra or shapewear will move with the body while still offering compression and stability.
-Stretch mesh is also used in delicate lingerie pieces to add transparency with strength – think of peekaboo panels or the backs of lacy underwear where a bit of extra elasticity is needed.
-Overall, in bras, underwear, and shapewear, stretch mesh provides an ideal balance of comfort, support, and aesthetic appeal.
+Many bra backs and side panels are made from power net (a heavier variant of power mesh) to provide a firm yet flexible hold.
+Our activewear fabric guide covers how power mesh panels are used in compression and support applications across all common activewear and lingerie categories.

-- Legging Inserts and Activewear Panels: If you’ve seen athletic leggings or yoga pants with see-through mesh panels, that’s stretch mesh at work.
-Designers use power mesh or similar stretchy nets as inserts on the sides of leggings, behind the knees, or running down the calves.
+Legging Inserts and Activewear Panels: Designers use power mesh or similar stretchy nets as inserts on the sides of leggings, behind the knees, or running down the calves.
 These legging inserts serve both style and function: they create a trendy sheer look and significantly boost airflow in heat-prone zones.
-For instance, a panel of mesh behind the knees helps vent sweat and cool the body during a run, where solid fabric might trap moisture.
 Despite being ultra-sheer, quality power mesh can withstand the stretching and movement of workouts without tearing.
-You’ll also find mesh in sports bras (e.g. a mesh racerback for ventilation) and in jackets or tops for design accents.
-In all cases, using stretch mesh in activewear gives garments breathability and a modern, sporty style.

 In conclusion, stretch mesh fabric – from robust power mesh to delicate tulle – is a critical material in both functional and fashionable sewing.
-Understanding the differences between mesh types helps in choosing the right one for your project: use power mesh when you need stretch and support, and use tulle or non-stretch mesh when you want structure or sheer style without elasticity.
-Leverage the breathability of mesh in activewear to keep cool, and don’t shy away from sewing with these fabrics – with a bit of care and the proper techniques, you can successfully incorporate stretch mesh into everything from lingerie to athletic gear, achieving results that are both beautiful and high-performance.
+Use power mesh when you need stretch and support, and use tulle or non-stretch mesh when you want structure or sheer style without elasticity.